-TechnipFMC's annual general meeting will be held on 10:00 a.m., London time, on Wednesday, 1 May 2019 at TechnipFMC's offices at One St. Paul's Churchyard, London, EC4M 8AP, United Kingdom.
+The Company's annual general meeting will be held on 10:00 a.m., London time, on Friday, 24 April 2020 at the Company's offices at One St. Paul's Churchyard, London, EC4M 8AP, United Kingdom.

-Compliance with Disclosure and Transparency Rule ("DTR") 6.3.5 - Extracts from the 2018 Annual Report
+Compliance with Disclosure and Transparency Rule ("DTR") 6.3.5 - Extracts from the 2019 Annual Report

-The information below, which is extracted from the 2018 Annual Report, is included solely for the purpose of complying with DTR 6.3.5 and the requirements it imposes on issuers as to how to make public annual financial reports.
-It should be read in conjunction with TechnipFMC's preliminary results announcement released on 20 February 2019.
-This announcement is not a substitute for reading the full 2018 Annual Report.
-Page, note, and section references in the text below refer to page numbers, note and section references in the 2018 Annual Report.
+The information below, which is extracted from the 2019 Annual Report, is included solely for the purpose of complying with DTR 6.3.5 and the requirements it imposes on issuers as to how to make public annual financial reports.
+This announcement is not a substitute for reading the full 2019 Annual Report.
+Page, note, and section references in the text below refer to page numbers, note and section references in the 2019 Annual Report.